Search results for

 Google App screenshot 2020

 Google Assistant can double as an alarm clock.
-You simply ask it to set an alarm for you.
-The alarm then goes off as scheduled.
-It also supports countdown timers and reminders, and it can add things to your calendar.
+You simply ask it to set an alarm for you, and the alarm goes off as scheduled.
+It also supports countdown timers and reminders and can add things to your calendar.
 It always goes through the stock alarm clock app.
-In any case, Google Assistant can set alarms quickly, and you can also set things like timers or reminders to go off at certain times.
+In any case, Google Assistant can set alarms quickly, and you can also put things like timers or reminders to go off at certain times.
 It’s a decent option if you already use Google Assistant.

 I Can’t Wake Up